iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 **Before Proof**

 Due to it requires too many facts about this operator, visit [Moreau Envelope and Convex Proximal Mapping](Moreau%20Envelope%20and%20Convex%20Proximal%20Mapping.md) for a coverage of this example.
-Recall from [Subgradient CENTRAL HUB](Subgradient%20CENTRAL%20HUB.md) that the subgradient operator is a monotone operator.
+Recall from [SUBGRADIENTS CENTRAL HUB](AMATH%20516%20Numerical%20Optimizations/Non-Smooth%20Calculus/SUBGRADIENTS%20CENTRAL%20HUB.md) that the subgradient operator is a monotone operator.
 Now we make the claim:

 **Proof**: